-Regarding the regulation on spam messages, 8 of the 17 countries studied (Australia, Republic of Korea, Japan, Singapore, New Zealand, Hong Kong, Philippines, and Viet Nam) have a comprehensive system of legislation on spam messages.
-These countries have adopted an opt-in (Australia, Republic of Korea, Japan, New Zealand, Philippines, Viet Nam) or opt-out (Singapore, Hong Kong) method to control spam, regardless of the method, a systematic regulatory framework to protect users from spam is equipped with these countries.
-Australia, Japan, Singapore, New Zealand, and Hong Kong have enacted separate spam message laws.
-Republic of Korea, although not an individual spam message law, has a separate section on spam in the Information and Communication Network Act to specifically and systematically regulate spam messages.
+Regarding the regulation on spam messages, 9 of the 25 countries studied (Australia, Cook Islands, Republic of Korea, Japan, Singapore, New Zealand, Hong Kong, Philippines, and Viet Nam) have a comprehensive system of legislation on spam messages.
+These countries have adopted an opt-in (Australia, Cook Islands, Republic of Korea, Japan, New Zealand, Philippines, Viet Nam) or opt-out (Singapore, Hong Kong) method to control spam, regardless of the method, a systematic regulatory framework to protect users from spam is equipped with these countries.
+Australia, Cook Islands, Japan, Singapore, New Zealand, and Hong Kong have enacted separate spam message laws.
+Republic of Korea, although not an individual spam message law, has a separate section on spam in the Information and Communication Network Act to regulate spam messages specifically and systematically.
 Philippines has enacted separate administrative regulations to regulate spam messages, and Viet Nam has enacted enforcement decree to comprehensively regulate spam messages.